vpisarev/ficus/doc/ficustut.md

 }
 ```

-In the first form of **for loop** you specify an integer value `id1` that will receive subsequent values:
+In the first form of **for loop** you introduce an identifier `id1` of type `int` that will receive the subsequent values:

 ```
 start_val1, start_val1 + step1, start_val1 + step1*2, ...
 ```

 until the current value will reach or cross the `end_val1` boundary.
+If `stepj` is not specified, it's set to 1.
+Negative steps are possible, in which case the loop will run 1 or more times if `start_valj` is greater than `end_valj`.
 For each fixed value of `id1` we do iteration in the similar way over the nested specified range, if any, etc. In other words, we may have nested loops.
 Here is the example:

 ```
 // prepare lookup table to compute Hamming distance efficiently